How did you even come up with that?!

 The advice I got to hear was all about dangers from all angles, problems at borders and language barriers, terrible road conditions or no roads at all.
 Moreover the lack of gas stations and basic food sources, as well as the presence of plenty of dangerous animals – from insects to bears – were other concerns.
 Comments about the political situation and the safety in some of the countries I’ll pass on the way.
 Other thoughts were “is that even possible?
 In country XY it’s not allowed to enter in your own vehicle.
 You’ll have so much trouble with the regulations everywhere.
 Are you sure you want to do that?”.
 Meanwhile, others suggested “just carry enough cash and you’ll be able to buy your way in”. 😉 But hey, these challenges are exactly what this is all about.
 To overcome these, detailed planning is key.
 More about that later, though.

-First, some more about the idea: You don’t exactly come up with a project like this over a quick lunch break.
+First, some more about the idea: You don’t exactly come up with a project like this to drive a car from Australia to Germany over a quick lunch break.
 Many little puzzle pieces of my life and the life of my dear friends and colleagues fell into place and I finally said: “Yea, I’ll do that!”.
 Firstly, there is my son, who bought a car during his work&travel stay in Australia.
 He told me that he would like to have this car in Germany as well.
-After our ~10,000km road trip through the Australian outback last year, I also had the thought that it would be a pity if we had to sell this car.
+After our ~4,000 km off-road trip into the Cape York wilderness in 2017 and another 9,000 km road trip through the Australian outback of Queensland and the Northern Territory in 2016 already, I also thought that it would be a pity to sell the car in the end.